RosterElf Logo

 Monitor and improve performance

-Use comparative analytics to identify tips and improvement opportunities across locations.
+Use comparative analytics to identify best practices and improvement opportunities across locations.

 Key actions: